▶️ Freestyle motocross event raises money for Redmond Senior Center

 RELATED: Little Did I Know: Birth of the Central Oregon mountain biking scene

+Senior Center Operations Manager Randy Graves says more than 5,000 people use the center every week.
+Graves said there needs to be a big focus on the seniors because 34% of Redmond’s population will be over the age of 62 in the next five years.

-The Fundraiser was put on by Homan’s team MX-13, the Redmond Rotary Club, and the event host, Wild Ride Brewing.
+The fundraiser was put on by Homan’s team MX-13, the Redmond Rotary Club, and Wild Ride Brewing.

 “Events like this are kind of ingrained in our DNA here at Wild Ride,” said taproom supervisor Joe Moynihan.
 “Any way we can be involved in the community and raise money and give back to the community.
 That is what we are all about.”